 “Why can’t we go to the Grand Canyon?”

 Was he kidding?
-Here he was complaining about driving a couple hours today so we could see the mountains and he wanted to add another week to our vacation with a trip to the Grand Canyon?
+Here he was complaining about driving a couple of hours today so we could see the mountains and he wanted to add another week to our vacation with a trip to the Grand Canyon?

 I ignored the attitude, kept packing lunches and filling water bottles, and finally got all of the humans into the truck so that we could start our National Park tour.
 We started listening to The

 Worst Best Christmas Pageant Ever and by the time we arrived at the Pine Springs Visitor Center, he was singing a different tune.
 We spent at least two hours at the visitor center, both kids looking through the displays and completing enough activities in the Junior Ranger book to get sworn in and earn both a badge and a patch (a rarity in National Parks that we’ve visited).
 We hiked the Piney Trail, a short nature trail just behind the visitor center, stopping to visit the preserved ruins of a Butterfield Trail stagecoach station; the Butterfield stagecoaches began carrying mail through the mountains on the nation’s first transcontinental mail route in the late 1800s.
-By the time we returned to the visitor center to buy a couple magnets, a t-shirt, and to make sure that we had our passport stamps, we were all ready for a picnic lunch.
+By the time we returned to the visitor center to buy a couple of magnets, a t-shirt, and to make sure that we had our passport stamps, we were all ready for a picnic lunch.

-We drove a couple miles down the road to the second picnic area, which the rangers had recommended if we wanted a good view of El Capitan, Guadalupe Peak (the highest point in Texas at 8751 feet) right behind it.
+We drove a couple of miles down the road to the second picnic area, which the rangers had recommended if we wanted a good view of El Capitan, Guadalupe Peak (the highest point in Texas at 8751 feet) right behind it.
 Energized by a food break that was cut short by an annoying swarm of flies, we headed back north towards the Frijole Ranch Trailhead with plans to hike the moderate 2.3-mile Smith Spring Trail so we could see a small waterfall in the middle of the desert.

 At least, that was the plan.